Is your business ready to go global? We’re here to help.

 Sustainability is everyone’s responsibility

-Governments and international organizations also promote ESG to achieve sustainable development goals through countrywide policies.
+Governments and international organizations are also pushing to achieve sustainable development goals through countrywide policies.

 Take India as an example, where the Indian government has set a goal to achieve net zero by 2070.
 To make this happen, it has launched several initiatives, such as the Green Freight Corridor Project and the National Mission on Transformative Mobility and Battery Storage, encouraging adoption of sustainable practices.